 Net income for the year ended March 31 surged 49 percent to 114.3 million pounds ($180.6 million), or 34.6 pence a share, from 76.9 million pounds, or 23.3 pence, a year earlier.
 Revenue increased 14 percent to 534.7 million pounds.

 Homeserve said it hired Johnathan Ford from NWF Group Plc as chief financial officer.
-He will take up his position on Oct.
+He will take the position on Oct.
 1, Homeserve said in a separate statement.

 To contact the reporter on this story: Peter Woodifield in Edinburgh at email@example.com.